RoboKafka/KTP_Documentation/Overview/Writerside/topics/Gousto-Trailer-Automation.md

 ![Create new topic options](new_topic_options.png){ width=290 }{border-effect=line}

 ## Write content
-%product% supports two types of markup: Markdown and XML.
+ supports two types of markup: Markdown and XML.
 When you create a new help article, you can choose between two topic types, but this doesn't mean you have to stick to a single format.
 You can author content in Markdown and extend it with semantic attributes or inject entire XML elements.